 Want even more book selections?
 Join my newsletter and download my Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you:

-Tell me in the comments: Have you read any of these books?
+Tell me in the comments: Have you read any of these story time books?
 Which book have you read aloud—even at home—that the kids loved?